How your Council Tax is spent

 The Council Tax for a Band D property has been set at:

-The Authority set a Council Tax requirement of £30.594m for 2021/22 and a Council Tax for a Band D property of £82.00, a 1.99% increase on the 2020/21 figure of £80.40.
-This the maximum increase allowed by the Government before the Authority would be required to hold a referendum.
-By increasing the charge by the maximum it allows the Authority to maintain the investment in frontline services approved in 2020/21 and fund the further investment planned in 2021/22.
-Most council taxpayers in Merseyside will pay Band A Council Tax of £54.67 about 15p per day towards their Fire and Rescue Service.
+The Authority set a Council Tax requirement of £31.688m for 2022/2023 and a Council Tax for a Band D property of £83.61, a 1.96% increase on the 2021/2022 figure of £82.00.
+By increasing the council tax charge, it allows the Authority to maintain the investment in frontline services and fund the further investment planned in 2022/2023.
+Most council taxpayers in Merseyside will pay Band A Council Tax of £55.74 about 15p per day towards their Fire and Rescue Service.

-The Authority has issued a precept on the five Merseyside District Councils of £30.594 million, Sefton’s contribution to expenditure financed by precept is £6.783 million, which represents 22% of the total precept.
+The Authority has issued a precept on the five Merseyside District Councils of £31.688m, Sefton’s contribution to expenditure financed by precept is £7.037m, which represents 22.2% of the total precept.

 Contact the Merseyside Fire and Rescue Authority